Thies Christophersen: Christophersen and the "Auschwitz Lie"

 The widely known phrase "Auschwitz lie" (German Auschwitzlüge) can be traced to Christophersen, whose 1973 book of that name disputed the existence of gas chambers at the Auschwitz concentration camp.
+The book, "Auschwitz lie" was first published in German in 1973 under the title Die Auschwitz Lüge.
+The first English edition appeared in 1974 under the title The Auschwitz Lie.
+In August 1979, it was published in a completely revised and supplemented new edition.
+The brochure sold around 100,000 legal copies and continued circulation after its ban.

 Along with Christophersen's own writings, that book also contains further contributions and forewords from other Holocaust deniers, including the former lawyer and convicted violent criminal Manfred Roeder (classified as a terrorist in Germany) and the former judge Wilhelm Stäglich.
 Since 1993 the book has been included on a list of materials that may not be distributed to young people, as ruled by Germany's Federal Department for Media Harmful to Young Persons, due to its Holocaust-denying content.
 The foreword by Manfred Roeder was characterised by that department as inflammatory anti-Semitic propaganda, which constitutes an infringement of Germany's Volksverhetzung law (incitement to hatred).
+Roeder rescinded his foreword in 1980 after being tried for a fatal fire bombing in Hamburg, with Christophersen commenting in Die Bauernschaft that Roeder had "crumbled to pressure" from judicial authorities.

-The book, "Auschwitz lie" (German Auschwitzlüge) was first published in German in 1973 under the title Die Auschwitz Luge.
-The first English edition appeared in 1974 under the title The Auschwitz Lie.
-In August 1979, it was published in a completely revised and supplemented new edition.
+During a private interview in July 1990 with filmmaker Michael Schmidt, who had entered the neo-Nazi underground scene for the 1991 TV documentary Wahrheit macht frei, Christophersen told Schmidt, whom he assumed to be a fellow neo-Nazi, that Die Auschwitz Lüge was a fabrication.
+He avoided the question of whether Auschwitz had gas chambers, instead responding "I did not write about gas executions in my report", but did admit he was biased and that "there certainly were German atrocities".
+Christophersen said "I wanted to exonerate and defend us and cannot do that with what we actually did", saying he was "not a denier", but, likening the book to a defense plea in court, he stated "every defense counsel who has to deflect something would never list the incriminating evidence".